 Pointers to base classes and derived classes are related in ways that other types of pointers are not.
 In general, a pointer of one type cannot point to an object of another type.
 However, base class pointers and derived objects are the exceptions to this rule.
 In C++, a base class pointer can also be used to point to an object of any class derived from that base.
-For example, assume that you have a base class called B and a class called D, which is derived from B. Any pointer declared as a pointer to B can also be used to point to an object of type D. Therefore, given both of the following statements are perfectly valid:
+For example, assume that you have a base class called B and a class called D, which is derived from B. Any pointer declared as a pointer to B can also be used to point to an object of type D. Therefore, given

-- B \p; //pointer p to object of type B
+''' B p; //pointer p to object of type B

-- B B\ob; //object of type B
+B B_ob; //object of type B

-- D D\ob; //object of type D
+D D_ob; //object of type D

+both of the following statements are perfectly valid:

-$p = \&B{ob}; //p \text{ points to object } B$
+p = &B_ob; //p points to object B

-$p = \&D_ob;$ //p points to object D, which is an object derived from B
+p = &D_ob; //p points to object D, which is an object derived from B '''

 A base pointer can be used to access only those parts of a derived object that were inherited from the base class.
-Thus, in this example, p can be used to access all elements of D\ob inherited from B\ob.However, elements specific to D\ob cannot be accessed through p.
+Thus, in this example, p can be used to access all elements of D\ob inherited from B\ob.
+However, elements specific to D\ob cannot be accessed through p.

 Another point to understand is that although a base pointer can be used to point to a derived object, the reverse is not true.
-That is, you cannot access an object of the base type by using a derived classpointer.
+That is, you cannot access an object of the base type by using a derived class pointer.